Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-03.md

 ## Objective

-The objective of today's training was to understand Python functions and modular programming.
-The session focused on developing reusable code using functions, passing different types of arguments, returning values, managing variable scope, and implementing recursive functions for problem-solving.
+The main focus of today's training was to understand Python functions and how they help in writing modular and reusable programs.
+The session covered different types of functions, arguments, variable scope, recursion, and their practical use through programming exercises.

 ---

 ## Tasks Assigned by the Industry Expert

-The following tasks were assigned during today's training session:
+During today's training session, the following tasks were assigned:

 1. Explore Python built-in functions and their practical applications.
-2. Create and use user-defined functions for modular programming.
+2. Create and use user-defined functions.
-3. Implement functions with different types of parameters and arguments.
+3. Practice different types of function parameters and arguments.
-4. Practice the use of the `return` statement in functions.
+4. Understand the use of the `return` statement.
-5. Understand the scope of local and global variables.
+5. Learn the concept of local and global variables.
-6. Implement recursive functions to solve mathematical problems.
+6. Implement recursive functions for mathematical problems.
-7. Develop programs demonstrating the concepts learned during the session.
+7. Solve programming exercises based on the concepts covered.

 ---

-## Work Performed
+## Practical Work Completed

-During today's practical session, I completed the following activities:
+During the practical session, I worked on the following activities:

 - Practiced Python built-in functions such as `len()`, `sum()`, `max()`, `min()`, `abs()`, `round()`, and `print()` using lists and strings.
-- Applied built-in functions to calculate dataset size, maximum value, minimum value, total, average, absolute values, and rounded values.
+- Used built-in functions to calculate dataset size, maximum value, minimum value, total, average, absolute values, and rounded values.
 - Created user-defined functions for greeting users and performing arithmetic operations.
 - Developed a function to print the multiplication table of a given number.
 - Implemented an addition function using parameters.
-- Created functions that returned values using the `return` statement.
+- Practiced functions that return values using the `return` statement.
 - Solved a Prime Number checking problem using a user-defined function.
-- Practiced positional, keyword, default, variable-length (`*args`), and keyword variable-length (`**kwargs`) arguments.
+- Worked with positional, keyword, default, variable-length (`*args`), and keyword variable-length (`**kwargs`) arguments.
-- Worked with dictionaries using the `items()` method.
+- Used the `items()` method while working with dictionaries.
-- Implemented programs demonstrating local and global variable scope using the `global` keyword.
+- Practiced local and global variable scope using the `global` keyword.
-- Developed recursive programs to calculate the Factorial of a number and generate the Fibonacci Sequence.
+- Implemented recursive programs for calculating Factorial and generating the Fibonacci Sequence.

 ---